eight-atulya/atulya-zero/knowledge/default/main/about/github_readme.md

-## A ai framework that grows and learns with you
+## An ai framework that grows and learns with you

 - Atulya Zero is not a predefined ai framework.
 It is designed to be dynamic, organically growing, and learning as you use it.
 - Atulya Zero is fully transparent, readable, comprehensible, customizable, and interactive.